ErrorTzy/writings/notes/Philosophy_of_Mind/Secondary_Literature/Second_Meditation.md

 ### Body, the mechanical structure

-definition of body: whatever has a determinatble shape and a definable location and can occupy a space in such a way as to exclude other body
+definition of body: whatever has a determinable shape and a definable location and can occupy a space in such a way as to exclude other body

 No. If there is a malicious deceiver, then it is possible that I do not have a body